 The Amazon SES console shows that your sending quota is higher than 200 messages per 24-hour period.
 To learn more, see Monitoring Your Amazon SES Sending Limits.

-If you are granted production access, you no longer have to verify "To" addresses or domains; however, you must still verify any additional "From" or "Return-Path" addresses or domains.
-Over time, Amazon SES will gradually increase your sending limits, or you can open an SES Sending Quota Increase case in Support Center if the gradual increase does not meet your needs.
+Once you are out of the sandbox, you no longer have to verify "To" addresses or domains; however, you must still verify any additional "From" or "Return-Path" addresses or domains.
+Over time, Amazon SES will gradually increase your sending limits, or you can open another SES Sending Limits Increase case if the gradual increase does not meet your needs.
 For more information, see Managing Your Amazon SES Sending Limits.